Messages and Ticket System

 Internal Emails across the team

-When clicking on New Message you will see these tabs and a text area.
+When clicking on "+ New" in Messagesyou can choose between Internal, Message from customer, and Message to customer.
 Choose Internal to write a new message or note.
-Each member of the team can write notes about the project here.
+Each member of the team can write notes about the website here.
 The email will show the entry with the name of the member who composed the mail, the date, and the status at the time of the entry.

 Sending Emails to Customer

-If you want to send emails with your own email address (instead of Sitejet's "email@example.com" email address please add your own "support" or "info" email address.
+If you want to send emails with your own email address (instead of Sitejet's "email@example.com" email address) please add your own "support" or "info" email address.
+Our full guide on how to set up your company settings can be found here.

 Once that is set up there is no need to sift through your contact book to get the correct email: you will always have the correct address of a respective customer right in your Recipient field.
 You can also switch it when necessary or add a CC right below.
 As with every email provider, you can add a subject line, your message with basic formatting and attach files to the email.